Grace Stark: 2024: Unbeaten NCAA season, Olympic finalist

+2025: World Championships medalist

-She was selected for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where she qualified for the semi-finals with a personal best 7.73 seconds.
-In the final she placed fifth in 7.74 seconds, in a race in which the top six were only separated by 0.04 seconds.
-She began her 2025 outdoor season with a win over 100 metres hurdles at the Tom Jones Memorial in Gainesville, Florida.
+Stark was runner-up to Masai Russell in the 60 metres hurdles at the 2025 USA Indoor Track and Field Championships in February 2025.
+Selected for the 2025 World Athletics Indoor Championships in Nanjing in March, Stark qualified for the semi-finals with a personal best 7.73 seconds, and for the final with an improvement to 7.72 seconds.
+The final was a close race and she placed fifth overall in 7.74 seconds, as the top six were separated by only 0.04 seconds.

+Stark began her 2025 outdoor season with a win over 100 metres hurdles at the Tom Jones Memorial in Gainesville, Florida.
 She was runner-up in the 100m hurdles at the 2025 Xiamen Diamond League event in China, in April 2025.
-Stark secured a victory in the women’s 100m hurdles at the 2025 Shanghai Diamond League, clocking a meet record time of 12.42 seconds.
-She set a new meeting record to win the 100 metres hurdles at the 2025 BAUHAUS-galan event in Stockholm, part of the 2025 Diamond League, running 12.33 seconds.
-She set a personal best and moved to sixth on the all-times with a win over 100m hurdles in the Diamond League at the 2025 Meeting de Paris, running 12.21 seconds on 20 June 2025.
+Stark secured a victory in the women's 100m hurdles at the 2025 Shanghai Diamond League, clocking a meet record time of 12.42 seconds.
+She also set a new meeting record to win the 100 metres hurdles at the 2025 BAUHAUS-galan event in Stockholm, part of the 2025 Diamond League, running 12.33 seconds.
+She set a personal best and moved to sixth on the world all-time list with a win over 100m hurdles in the Diamond League at the 2025 Meeting de Paris in 12.21 seconds, on 20 June 2025.

 On 2 August, she placed second in the final of the 100 metres hurdles at the 2025 USA Outdoor Track and Field Championships.
 She placed third in the 100 metres hurdles at the Diamond League Final in Zurich on 28 August.
 She was selected for the American team for the 2025 World Athletics Championships in Tokyo, Japan, where she won the bronze medal with a time of 12.34 seconds in the final.

+2026

+Stark opened her 2026 season with a win in 7.86 seconds competing indoors over 60 metres hurdles in Karlsruhe, Germany.
+In June, Stark placed third in 12.48 seconds in the 100 m hurdles at the LA Grand Prix.
+On 28 June, Stark was second in 12.38 at the 2026 Meeting de Paris.
+On 4 July, Stark placed equal third in 12.41 seconds at the 2026 Prefontaine Classic.